miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

 a cache that can hold previously downloaded source.
-You can also instruct the OpenEmbedded build system to create tarballs from Git repositories, which is not the default behavior, and store them in the :term:`DL_DIR` by using the :term:`BB_GENERATE_MIRROR_TARBALLS` variable.
+You can also instruct the OpenEmbedded build system to create tarballs from Git repositories, which is not the default behavior, and store them in the ``DL_DIR`` by using the :term:`BB_GENERATE_MIRROR_TARBALLS` variable.

-Judicious use of a :term:`DL_DIR` directory can save the build system a trip across the Internet when looking for files.
-A good method for using a download directory is to have :term:`DL_DIR` point to an area outside of your :term:`Build Directory`.
-Doing so allows you to safely delete the :term:`Build Directory` if needed without fear of removing any downloaded source file.
+Judicious use of a ``DL_DIR`` directory can save the build system a trip across the Internet when looking for files.
+A good method for using a download directory is to have ``DL_DIR`` point to an area outside of your Build Directory.
+Doing so allows you to safely delete the Build Directory if needed without fear of removing any downloaded source file.

 The remainder of this section provides a deeper look into the source files and the mirrors.
-Here is a more detailed look at the source file area of the :ref:`general workflow figure <overview-manual/concepts:openembedded build system concepts>`:
+Here is a more detailed look at the source file area of the `general workflow figure <#general-workflow-figure>`__:

 .. image:: figures/source-input.png
    :align: center
-   :width: 70%

 Upstream Project Releases
 ~~~~~~~~~~~~~~~~~~~~~~~~~